How to make a digital escape room for the classroom

 Logistics for the virtual escape room include the following:

-• A platform to host the clues
+- A platform to host the clues

-• The set up of digital locks
+- The set up of digital locks

 There are advantages to hosting the game on various platforms.
 Google Sites can contain hidden pages with random URLs.
 Google Drawings or a Google Slides presentation allows hotspots that link to other websites.

 Nearpod activities function as clues, and you can embed outside resources.
-For digital locks, I use Google Forms because it allows response validation, custom error messages, and form break to force certain puzzles to be solved before moving on.
+For digital locks, I use Google Forms because it allows response validation, custom error messages, and form requirements to solve puzzles before moving on.
 If you use Google Forms, learn from my first failure and include a custom error message.
 Unfortunately, if you do not, it will ruin the mystery and display the answer.
 If another resource offers response validation, that also works, especially if your students are already familiar with it.
 The error messages on the digital locks guide the learning process.
 It provides immediate feedback to the students, either letting them know they were correct, or offering a hint to adjust their thinking and fix mistakes.
 Have a general idea about the clues when setting up the logistics; the next step is actually creating them.

 3. Create engaging clues, locks, and hints